Whipped Shortbread Cookies

 Jump to Recipe

 If you’ve never worked with a cookie press, basically you’re squeezing the dough through a plate that shapes the cookies.
 The one I used when I was a kid had a metal round top that you pressed with the palm of your hand.
 It left a dent in my hand for days.
-This new style works like a caulking gun so one squeeze of the “trigger” and you have a perfectly shaped cookie.
+Some of the new models work like a caulking gun so one squeeze of the “trigger” and you have a perfectly shaped cookie.
+So they say.
+I’m sorry to say that I’ve had limited luck with the trigger type.
+Both methods require some practice and you’ll certainly have to toss a few duds back into the bowl of remaining dough.
+You can roll the last bit that won’t squeeze out into balls and press with a fork so you don’t waste anything.

 whipped shortbread cookies